Course schedules for Special Education

 Alternative Endorsement Pathway

-The Colorado Department of Education offers this emergency program to assist school districts that are unable to fill special education teaching positions with a licensed special education teacher.
+The Colorado Department of Education offers this emergency pathway to assist school districts who are unable to fill special education teaching positions with a licensed special education teacher.
 It is a rigorous program that requires concurrent employment as a special education teacher-of-record while completing intensive alternative certification coursework.
-See an overview of the coursework.
-The Master of Arts in Education or Endorsement program is the standard Special Education endorsement pathway and we strongly recommend these options as more in-depth programs to prepare you for a special education career.

 Fall

-• ED 677: Special Education Alternative Licensure I (4 credits)
+• ED 677: Special Education Alternative Licensure I (3 credits minimum, course can be repeated)

 Spring

-• ED 678: Special Education Alternative Licensure II (4 credits)
+• ED 678: Special Education Alternative Licensure II (3 credits minimum, course can be repeated)

 View course descriptions in catalog